-- OpenOffice.org is the default office application suite provided with Ubuntu. - The OpenOffice.org sofware suite comprises five applications to help you handle your work effectively. - Writer forms the word processor component of the OpenOffice.org office software suite and contains all the features that you expect from a modern, fully equipped word processor. - Calc forms the spreadsheet component of the OpenOffice.org office software suite and offers a whole range of advanced functions to help accomplish complex tasks. - Impress is a fully featured presentation tool included in the OpenOffice.org office software suite. - Math is the equation writer component of OpenOffice.org office software suite. - · GnuCash is extremely useful application software for managing your home and/or small business finances. - · Scribus is a page layout application that you can use to create posters, cards, brochures and so on for commercial purposes. - Evince is document viewer software that allows you to easily navigate a document.
-The document can also be viewed or searched.
+- OpenOffice.org is the default office application suite provided with Ubuntu. - The OpenOffice.org sofware suite contains five applications to help you handle your work effectively. - Writer forms the word processor component of the OpenOffice.org office software suite and contains all the features that you expect from a modern, fully equipped word processor. - Calc forms the spreadsheet component of the OpenOffice.org office software suite and offers a whole range of advanced functions to help accomplish complex tasks. - Impress is a fully featured presentation tool included in the OpenOffice.org office software suite. - Math is the equation writer component of OpenOffice.org office software suite. - GnuCash is extremely useful application software for managing your home and/or small business finances.

-List the applications included in the OpenOffice.org office software suite.
+Question: List the applications included in the OpenOffice.org office software suite.

-The applications included in the OpenOffice.org office software suite are:
+Answer: The applications included in the OpenOffice.org office software suite are:

-- · OpenOffice.org Writer
+- OpenOffice.org Writer

-- · OpenOffice.org Calc
+- OpenOffice.org Calc

-- · OpenOffice.org Impress
+- OpenOffice.org Impress

 - · OpenOffice.org Draw

 - · OpenOffice.org Base

 - · OpenOffice.org Math

-The applications in OpenOffice.org save files in which format, by default?
+Question: The applications in OpenOffice.org save files in which format, by default?